 Zhao, Z., Alford, M.H., Girton, J.B., 2012.
 Mapping low-mode internal tides from multisatellite altimetry.
 Oceanography 25 (2), 42–51. doi:10.5670/oceanog.2012.40.

 Table 1.
-List of all Envisat-ASAR images (in Wide-Swath mode) used in this study and used in Fig. 1, along with dates and times of acquisition and the respective generation site (i.e. A or B).
-Tidal heights and ranges are also shown, indicating their tidal phase within the semi-diurnal and fortnightly tidal cycles, respectively.
+List of all Envisat-ASAR images (in Wide-Swath mode) used in this study and depicted in Fig. 1, along with dates and times of acquisition and the respective generation site (i.e. A or B).
+Times after high water (TAHW – taken accordingly at sites A and B) are shown together with tidal heights and ranges, indicating each image’s tidal phase within the semi-diurnal and fortnightly tidal cycles, respectively.